 "Before his departure for Paris last Monday, the Prime Minister had learnt that an air attack had been made on the previous Saturday on Namsos and the railhead had been destroyed.
-This news had greatly disturbed the British Government, but on the same day two further messages had been received which were of a definitely more encouraging character.
-The first was an appeal for help from the German Commander at Trondhjem, intercepted by the British.
-The second was the report that the transport 'City of Algiers' had arrived at Namsos and had been able to disembark the troops she was carrying.
-The British Government had thence concluded that the first account of the air attack on Saturday had probably been exaggerated.
+This was had $\xi$ thy disturbed the Pritish Government, but on the same day two further messages had been received which were of a definitely more encouraging character.
+T first was an appeal for help from the German Commander at Trondhjer intercepted by the British.
+The second was the report that the transpo-'City of Algiers' had arrived at Namsos and had been able to disemba the troops she was carrying.
+The British Government had thence conclud that the first account of the air attack on Saturday had probably be exaggerated.